-Summertime can offer benefits for psoriasis skin.
-There's more moisture in the air, which is good for dry and flaky skin.
-Also, the weather is warmer, and you're more likely to spend time in the sun.
-Moderate ultraviolet (UV)) ray exposure is good for you — as long as you're wearing proper sunblock.
+Summertime can offer benefits for psoriasis.
+There’s more moisture in the air, which is good for dry, flaky skin.
+The weather is warmer, so you’re more likely to spend time in the sun.
+Moderate ultraviolet (UV)) ray exposure can be good for you — as long as you’re wearing sunscreen.

-Also, with the sun high in the sky, you might be thirsty for some time at the beach or pool.
+With the sun high in the sky, you might be ready to hit the beach or pool.
 There are many benefits to swimming if you have psoriasis.
-For one, the temperature of the water can be soothing.
-Cool water can alleviate itchiness and scales, and warm water can decrease inflammation.
+Cool water can relieve itchiness and scales, and warm water can decrease inflammation.
+Swimming is also a great way to exercise with psoriasis.

-If you’re looking to take a dip this summer, the following 10 tips might help keep your psoriasis flare-ups from interfering with the rest of your summer plans.
+If you’re looking to take a dip, these tips can help you keep psoriasis flare-ups from interfering with the rest of your summer plans.

 Saltwater pools are increasing in popularity for health clubs and individual homeowners.
-This is particularly good news if you have psoriasis, since the chlorine used in traditional pools can increase irritation and dry skin.
-If you have access to a saltwater pool, you’ll be less likely to have a flare-up after swimming.
+If you have access to a saltwater pool, you’ll be less likely to have a flare-up after (compared to swimming in a chlorinated pool).

 Apply a skin protectant before heading in the water